Alfred Liskow

 Alfred Liskow (also spelled Liskov or Liskof; first name sometimes given as Albert; Альфред Германович Лисков; 1910 – unknown) was a German soldier and deserter who swam across the Bug River at 9:00 pm on the eve of Operation Barbarossa near Sokal, just north of Lwow, in 1941 to warn the Red Army of imminent attack the next morning.

-Biography

 Early life

-Alfred Liskow was born 1910.
+Alfred Liskow was born in 1910.
 Before joining the German military in 1939, he worked as a furniture maker at a furniture factory in Kolberg.
 He was a dedicated Communist and at one point a member of the Roter Frontkämpferbund.

 Military career

-Liskow served at Infantry Regiment 222 of the 75th infantry division stationed on the eve of the invasion north to the town Sokal (north to Lwow).
+Liskow served at Infantry Regiment 222 of the 75th Infantry Division stationed on the eve of the invasion north to the town Sokal (north to Lwow).
 After learning about Germany's plans to invade the Soviet Union, he left his military unit to warn the Soviets.
 He swam across the Bug river on 21 June 1941 and surrendered to the Soviet border patrol soldiers of the 90th Border Unit at about 9:00 pm.
-During a questioning, he said that at dawn on 22 June, the German Wehrmacht would attack.
+During questioning, he said that at dawn on 22 June, the German Wehrmacht would attack.